 Users who attempt to save a scene while the server is paused will receive a warning message.
 The server will queue the save and commit the changes when the server is resumed.

+'''

 How to pause the database server

+'''

+'''

-- 1. In a command prompt, enter the following command: - > C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 20 [Edition]\win64\bin\dbu -p
+C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 22

+[Edition]\win64\bin\dbu -p

+'''

 How to check pause status of the database server